 See the migration guide for details.
 Select No.

 Select which release channel you wish to use.
 If using in a production environment, it is recommended you

-select stable.
-If you wish to test out new bleeding edge features, select bleeding edge.
+select Stable.
+If you wish to test out new bleeding edge features, select Development.

 The install will take roughly 1-2 hours depending on processor speed

 and internet speed.
 Select ok and it will start the installation.

 You can now leave it to work.

 After 1-2 hours, select choice whether to give students Sudo access on

 the Raspberry Pi.
 If you intend to work with the GPIO pins on the

 Raspberry Pi they will need it.
 You can really easily later enable